devsecops/defcon-workshop/section-1/README.md

 9. Type `gcloud init` and authenticate yourself.
 Choose your project and the set the region to `us-west1` and zone to `us-west1-a`.

-### Linux (Kali)
+### Host OS - can be anything.
+Guest OS - Linux (x64 Kali) on VMWare Fusion.

 Download a pre-built OVF image from [here](https://drive.google.com/drive/folders/0B2Q5RDVHTruOXzhyZGQtWXNGSkE?usp=sharing)  and type `gcloud init`.
 Authenticate yourself.
 Choose your project and the set the region to `us-west1` and zone to `us-west1-a`.
 After importing the OVF file, shut down the VM and ensure Enable Hypervisor applications option is checked as shown below:

 ![hyper.png](imgs/hyper.png)

+Start the VM again.

+Instead of using a pre-built VM, if you would rather manually go over the installation steps to have a better understanding of all the software/packages being installed, please start with a fresh install of the latest x64 Kali Linux in VMWare Fusion.
+Then, follow the steps below:

-If you would rather manually go over the installation, please follow the steps below.
-These instructions will work on a current Kali image, be sure to run `sudo apt-get update -y && sudo apt-get upgrade -y` before you begin:
+1.1 Be sure to run `sudo apt-get update -y && sudo apt-get upgrade -y` before you begin:

-1.  **Install Google Cloud SDK**
+1.2  **Install Google Cloud SDK**
      * https://cloud.google.com/sdk/docs/quickstart-linux

 2.  **Install Docker**
      * Use this install script [kali-install-docker.sh](./scripts/kali-install-docker.sh).
      * Unfortunately, this [script] only works for x64 Kali builds.

 3.  **Install Minikube**
      * https://github.com/kubernetes/minikube